 It was early evening when we got to the wharf and there was a crowd milling about watching a street dance-off.
-They scattered once the guys started handing out collection cups lol.
+They scattered once the performers started handing out collection cups.

 Fishing is still done at Fisherman’s Wharf.
 You can even pay a boat to take you out fishing, and the catch is all yours.
 There are also tour cruises and yachting activities.